Memorex

 Memorex enforces a strict separation between what was observed, what was interpreted, what was accepted, and what may be returned.

-A raw, attributable signal entering the runtime.
-Observations are facts about what was seen — never about what it means.
+A raw, attributable record of a signal entering the runtime — never an interpretation of what it means.

 - Must carry a source identity and timing.

-- Must declare a trust band; untrusted sources cannot escalate themselves.
+- Starts with an untrusted trust_status; sources cannot escalate themselves.

 - No interpretation is recorded at this stage — only what was observed.